jakeown/astroclover/README.md

 Usage:

 First, run the download_models.py script.
-This will download the trained CNNs from a remote directory.
+This will download the trained ConvNets from a remote directory.
+This will take some time since the 14 files are ~ 9 GB in total.

 To run CLOVER on your data cube, simply use the predict(f=your_cube_name.fits) function in the clover.py script.
 If your cube is NH3 (1,1), add nh3=True in the call to predict() (e.g., predict(f=your_nh3_cube.fits, nh3=False)).

+CLOVER's predictions require 500 spectral channels for Gaussian emission lines and 1000 channels for NH3 (1,1).
+If the cube you input into the predict function is smaller those sizes, CLOVER will add random noise channels to each end of the spectral axis up to the required size.
+If the input cube is smaller than the required input size, CLOVER will clip channels from each end of the spectral axis until the required size is obtained.

-CLOVER will then output the classification map and parmeter predictions as individual FITS files.
+CLOVER will then make predictions and output the classification map and parmeter predictions as individual FITS files.
+In total, up to eight files are generated:
+1. input_name + '_clover.fits' - cube after the spectral axis has been corrected (not generated if input cube already has proper spectral length)
+2. input_name + '_class.fits' - predicted class of each pixel
+3. input_name + '_vlsr1.fits' - predicted centroid velocity of component with lowest centroid
+4. input_name + '_vlsr2.fits' - predicted centroid velocity of component with highest centroid
+5. input_name + '_sig1.fits' - predicted velocity dispersion of component with lowest centroid
+6. input_name + '_sig2.fits' - predicted velocity dispersion of component with highest centroid
+7. input_name + '_tpeak1.fits' - predicted peak intensity of component with lowest centroid
+8. input_name + '_tpeak2.fits' - predicted peak intensity of component with highest centroid

+The classification step uses an ensemble of six independently trained ConvNets to make the final class prediction.
+These six predictions can be done in parallel by specifying the number of desired parallel processes.
+For example, to run all six predictions at once, use predict(f=your_cube_name.fits, nproc=6).